Eclipse-SDV-Hackathon-Chapter-Three/YTU-MINT/README.md

 - Demonstrate multi-site distribution, partial updates, rollback, and device provisioning.
 - Use simulated agents and uServices to showcase update delivery, verification, and telemetry reporting.
 - Ensure the solution meets security, traceability, and auditability requirements for robotic fleets.
+- **uProtocol** This super extension of the challenge requires you to adaapt the uProtocol ıTargetProvider to work with muto agent to use uProtocol and uServices instead of the MQTT and the builtin SymphonyProvider. **Eclipse uProtocol:** Enables secure, interoperable communication between robotic components, orchestrators, and services, supporting reliable update delivery and telemetry.

 This ROS variant highlights the flexibility and power of Symphony, uProtocol, and Muto in managing complex update scenarios for robotics platforms, enabling safe, reliable, and auditable software delivery.

 ---
 ### Eclipse Projects Referenced